 Young children can become ill quite quickly.
 Every care is taken to ensure they are well looked after in school but on the occasions when children become sick, or have tummy upsets or headaches, the school's policy is to send them home as soon as possible.
-The school lacks good medical facilities so it is therefore in everyone's interest to ensure that a sick child is returned to the care of her/his parents quickly.
+The school has limited medical facilities so it is therefore in everyone's interest to ensure that a sick child is returned to the care of her/his parents quickly.
 Parents are requested to leave their home telephone number, mobile number and work's number with the school, or an alternative number whereby they or a suitable friend/relative can be contacted easily.

 Whilst every effort will be made to contact parents in the event of an accident, there may be times when urgent medical treatment is essential.
 On these infrequent occasions children will be sent to the nearest hospital as quickly as possible, accompanied by a member of staff.
 Parents should inform the school of any medicines/drugs etc which must NOT be administered to their child.